 The primary legal responsibility of the Qualified Person (QP) is to certify batches of medicinal products prior to use in a clinical trial (human medicines products only) or prior to release for sale and placing on the market (human and veterinary medicinal products).

-The Medicines and Healthcare products Regulatory Agency (MHRA) of the Department of Health and the Veterinary Medicines Directorate (VMD) of the Department for Environment, Food and Rural Affairs (DEFRA) require the Royal Pharmaceutical Society, the Society of Biology and the Royal Society of Chemistry to certify the eligibility of their members for nomination as a Qualified Person.
+The Medicines and Healthcare products Regulatory Agency (MHRA) of the Department of Health and the Veterinary Medicines Directorate (VMD) of the Department for Environment, Food and Rural Affairs (DEFRA) require the Royal Pharmaceutical Society, the Royal Society of Biology and the Royal Society of Chemistry to certify the eligibility of their members for nomination as a Qualified Person.

 The MHRA / VMD are responsible for determining who can be named as a Qualified Person on a Manufacturer's Authorisation.

-A new online network has been set up for all members interested in Qualified Persons including anyone interested in becoming a QP and members listed on the RPS register of Eligible QPs.
+An online network has been set up for all members interested in Qualified Persons including anyone interested in becoming a QP and members listed on the RPS register of Eligible QPs.

 Joint Professional Bodies Qualified Persons’ Scheme